 - Adrenal gland disease

-Your vet uses the USG as a guide but combines it with physical exams and your pet's medical history to determine if more testing is needed.
-Those additional tests could include blood testing, ultrasound, x-rays or a full urinalysis.
+Vets use urine specific gravity as a guide combined with physical examinations and an animal's history to determine if more testing is needed.
+Those additional tests could include blood testing, a full urinalysis, specialized urine testing, ultrasound, and radiographs (X-rays).

 Rudinsky, Adam et al. Variability Of First Morning Urine Specific Gravity In 103 Healthy Dogs.
 Journal Of Veterinary Internal Medicine, vol 33, no. 5, 2019, pp. 2133-2137.
 Wiley, doi:10.1111/jvim.15592

 International Renal Interest Society (IRIS) - kidney - education - using urine specific gravity.